-Law School Registrar is the Dean's designated officer to certify attendance, degree completion, character and fitness for any state Bar Examiner form.
+Law School Registrar or Associate Dean of Student Services is the Dean's designated officer to certify attendance, degree completion, character and fitness for any state Bar Examiner form.

 VI.
 THURGOOD MARSHALL SCHOOL OF LAW DUAL DEGREE PROGRAMS

 In cooperation and coordination with other Schools at Texas Southern University, Thurgood Marshall School of Law has established two dual degree programs.
 The purpose of this document is to set out the policies and procedures related to those programs, and to define the policies and procedures for establishing additional programs.
 Dual degree programs exist in publicadministration in coordination and partnership with the Barbara Jordan-Mickey Leland School of Public Affairs, and in business administration with the Jesse H. Jones School of Business.